Digital Evidence Management Challenges in 2026 and Smart Solutions

 4. Evidence Silos & Collaboration Barriers

-• Increased risk of duplication, misplacement or inconsistent handling.
+• Increased likelihood of loss or duplication

 Smart Solution